Build A STRONG Back With These 5 exercises!!

 • In terms of breathing, do what works and feels best for you.

 Do 2-3 sets of 1-10+ reps (rep range is broad as individual ability will vary a lot).
-If you cannot yet do pull-ups, you can find many pull-up regressions in my blog, or in my Ultimate Pull-Up Program.
+If you cannot yet do pull-ups, you can find many pull-up modifications in my blog, or in my Ultimate Pull-Up Program.

 #5) Body Supported Rows